 article 7 transfer of canadian capacity

 3.1 Renewal.
-Prior to the expiration of the ANG Service and the NOVA Service, Calpine, at its option, shall notify ECC to exercise ECC’s rights of renewal for the Canadian Assigned Capacity under the ANG Service and the NOVA Service (the “Renewal Notification”).
-ECC shall renew the term of the Canadian Assigned Capacity, in accordance with the then existing requirements of ANG and NOVA, for such term and conditions as directed by Calpine in its notice to ECC.
+Prior to the expiration of the ANG Service and the NOVA Service and unless Calpine shall have previously provided ECC with notice of Calpine’s request for non-renewal (the “Non-Renewal Notification”), ECC shall exercise ECC’s rights of renewal for the Canadian Assigned Capacity under the ANG Service and the NOVA Serviceand ECC shall renew the term of the Canadian Assigned Capacity, in accordance with the then existing requirements of ANG and NOVA for the shorter of (i) a renewal term ending November 1, 2023, or (ii) the longest renewal term allowed by ANG’s and NOVA’s then existing tariffs .
 Notwithstanding anything to the contrary in this Agreement, ECC shall only exercise its right of renewal for the Canadian Assigned Capacity to the extent such renewal rights are then permitted.

 3.2 Renewal Notification Timing.
-Calpine shall provide ECC with the Renewal Notification sufficiently in advance of any renewal notification deadlines required by ANG and NOVA such that ECC has sufficient time to accomplish such renewal.
-ECC and ENA shall bear no liability for Calpine’s failure to provide such timely notice to ECC.
+Calpine shall provide ECC with the Non-Renewal Notification thirty (30) days in advance of any renewal notification deadlines required by ANG and NOVA.
+ECC and ENA shall bear no liability for Calpine’s failure to provide such timely Non-Renewal Notice to ECC.

 3.3 Assignment of Canadian Capacity.
-If ECC successfully exercises the rights of renewal in accordance with Section 3.1 of this Agreement, ECC shall assign to Calpine the Canadian Assigned Capacity effective upon the Commencement Date.
+Upon renewal in accordance with Section 3.1 of this Agreement, ECC shall assign to Calpine and Calpine shall accept such assignment of the Canadian Assigned Capacity effective upon the Commencement Date.
 Upon completion of the transfer and assignment of the Canadian Assigned Capacity, Calpine shall be entitled to all rights and benefits in respect of the Canadian Assigned Capacity accruing or pertaining to periods on or after the Commencement Date and shall be liable for all liabilities and obligations (including the payment of demand charges) in respect of the Canadian Assigned Capacity accruing or pertaining to periods on or after the Commencement Date.

 3.4 Assumption of Obligations.
 Upon completion of the transfer and assignment of the Canadian Assigned Capacity, Calpine shall assume all liabilities and obligations associated with the Canadian Assigned Capacity under the tariffs applicable to the Canadian Assigned Capacity which arise or accrue from and after the Commencement Date.
 Calpine shall indemnify ECC and save ECC harmless from and against all losses, costs, claims and damages (including legal fees) which ECC suffers, sustains, pays or incurs as a consequence of the failure of Calpine to pay or discharge any of such liabilities or obligations.